GeReV/dotfiles/README.md

 ### Other subdirectories

-* The `.chezmoiscripts` directory contains all setup scripts that are run once on setup.
+* The `/scripts` directory contains all setup scripts that are run once on setup.
 * The `/bin` directory contains utility shell scripts.
 This directory is added to the path.
 * The `/config` directory just exists.
 If a config file doesn't **need** to go in `~/`, reference it from the `/config` directory.
 * The `/source` directory contains files that are sourced whenever a new shell is opened (in alphanumeric order, hence the funky names).